 Rehabilitation Services Handbook

 This guide will help explain vocational rehabilitation -- how it works and how you can make it work for you.
-Your counselor will also explain vocational rehabilitation services and answer any questions that you or anyone in your family may have.
+Your counselor will also explain vocational rehabilitation services and answer any questions you or your family may have.

 What is OVR?

 The Office of Vocational Rehabilitation (OVR) serves people who have disabilities that present a substantial impediment to employment.
-Services are provided to individuals to prepare for, secure, retain, advance in or regain employment.
+Services are provided to individuals to prepare for, secure, retain, advance in, or regain employment.
 OVR has 21 District Offices located around the state.
-Our counselors work every year with thousands of persons who have physical, mental or emotional disabilities.
+Our counselors work with thousands of persons with physical, mental, or emotional disabilities every year.

 Should I Apply to OVR?